Tejas-dj/SignLingo_TechSprint_Hackathon/README.md

 # 🤟 SignLingo: AI-Powered Bidirectional Sign Language Translator

 **SignLingo** is a real-time accessibility tool designed to bridge the communication gap between the Deaf/Hard-of-Hearing community and the hearing world.
-Built with advanced Computer Vision and Generative AI, it provides seamless **Sign-to-Text** and **Text-to-Sign** translation.
+Built with advanced Computer Vision and trained on an extensive dataset for the best results, it provides seamless **Sign-to-Text** and **Text-to-Sign** translation.

 ---